allanalikas/Loputoo2022/README.md

 # Privacy preserving anonymization software

-The aim of this thesis is to compare generalization based anonymization software in order to implement the most suitable one in the Health Sense project.
-Three software were included in the comparison: ARX, Amnesia and Anonimatron.
-The comparison based on 10 evaluation criteria, some of which were derived from the ISO-9421 standard and ohter were based on the needs of the Health Sense project.
-For the comparison three sets of test data was compiled and used in the anonymization process.
-The most suitable software was ARX that was integrated into the software suite that is being developed in the Health Sense project.
+The aim of this thesis is to compare generalization-based anonymization software in order to implement the most suitable one in the Health Sense project.
+Three software were included in the comparison: ARX, Amnesia, and Anonimatron.
+The comparison was based on 10 evaluation criteria, some of which were derived from the ISO-9421 standard, and others were based on the requirements of the Health Sense project.
+For the comparison, three sets of test data were compiled and used in the anonymization process.
+The most suitable software was ARX which was integrated into the software suite that is being developed in the Health Sense project.

 ## Application code and test data